- Trial lawyer with extensive experience litigating complex commercial, corporate, securities and bankruptcy disputes.

 - Securities and consumer fraud matters.

-- Represented the Official Committee of Unsecured Creditors of Nine West Holdings, Inc. asserting multi-billion dollar claims for breach of fiduciary duty, fraudulent conveyance and illegal stock repurchases and dividends against pre-petition board, sponsor and lenders arising in connection with take-private leveraged buyout transactions.
+- Represented the Official Committee of Unsecured Creditors of Nine West Holdings, Inc. in connection with multi-billion dollar claims for breach of fiduciary duty, fraudulent conveyance and illegal stock repurchases and dividends against pre-petition board, sponsor and lenders arising from take-private leveraged buyout transactions.

 - Served as lead trial counsel in a breach of fiduciary duty and stock valuation trial spanning three months in the New York State Commercial Division on behalf of private equity sponsor defendants.
 The trial featured cross-examinations exposing critical flaws in plaintiff’s discounted cash flow analysis and demonstrating that “cause” existed to terminate a former CEO’s employment.
 At the conclusion of trial, plaintiff agreed to settle claims that he initially valued at more than $100 million for less than the estimated amount of defendants’ fees to complete post-trial briefing.